constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 it relies on an unstructured network where each peer has a partial view of the whole web.
 Each peer's view of the network is partially random and partially based on the websites visited to create a "behavioral locality."
 It uses a gossip protocol, at certain times the peer exchange randomly the node they know to change its view on the network.
-With this approach, Behave was able in 50% of its query to retrieve the information with 0 hop which shows that the system has a great potential for scalability.
 [CyCLaDEs](cite:cites Folz2016) adapted the concept of Behave for the use case of SPARQL query of RDF documents.